-Talk with May Law, LLP TodayIf you or someone you care about has been accused of Assault & Battery in Arlington, Virginia, it may be a smart decision to consult an experienced Assault Lawyer Arlington VA.
+Talk with May Law, LLP TodayIf you or someone you care about has been accused of Assault & Battery in Arlington, Virginia, it may be a smart decision to consult an experienced Assault Lawyer in Arlington VA.
 May Law, LLP offers immediate legal assistance for Assault & Battery cases.
-If you’re in need of an Assault Lawyer Arlington VA, call May Law, LLP now at (703) 312-0410 and schedule a free consultation.
+If you’re in need of an Assault Lawyer Arlington VA, call May Law, LLP now and schedule a free consultation.

 Fighting a Domestic Assault ChargeVirginia courts, prosecutors, and law enforcement are rigid in how they approach those who have been accused of domestic battery.
 When a person is convicted of causing bodily harm to a family member, the penalties are harsh.
 If you have been accused of domestic battery, you need to take these charges very seriously and contact an Arlington, VA assault lawyer to defend you against these charges because a conviction can have long-lasting and severe consequences.
 The following explains just a few reasons why it is critical to fight any domestic assault charges:

 Criminal RecordWhen a person is convicted of domestic battery, it goes into their permanent criminal record.
 Even a minor argument with a member of your household can look like a serious crime was committed when it sits in your permanent record.
 While most first-time domestic assault offenses are charged as misdemeanors, there are some situations where the charges can be upgraded to a felony.

 No Sealing or ExpungementIn some cases, there are certain criminal convictions that can be expunged from a person’s record, however, a domestic assault conviction generally cannot be expunged.
 This conviction follows a person for the rest of their lives.
 In some rare circumstances, the charge may be expunged.
 An assault lawyer in Arlington, VA can evaluate your case to see if you qualify.